 The CFX vaporizer uses two non-replaceable rechargeable 7.4v 2500mAh Li-Ion batteries.
 I’ve been averaging about 60 minutes of average continuous use on a full charge and the CFX can be charged in as little as 30 minutes if you are charging via DC (wall outlet).
 If you are charging via USB, the CFX will take about 2-3 hours to completely charge from dead.

 The CFX is at a very competitive price point and there are a couple of different options if you aren’t quite sold on the CFX.
-I think the CFX probably has the most beautiful and easy to use display/temp spectrum at this price point but this unit might be a bit too big for some people.
+I think the CFX probably has the most beautiful and easy-to-use display at this price point but this unit might be a bit too big for some people.

 If you want a smaller unit you probably want the CF, which performs identical to the CFX but to shrink in size it loses fully adjustable temps and the screen, it also has a bit less battery life and a bit slower charge times.
 Overall, in my opinion, the CF is the best valued portable vaporizer since it only costs $110 and still performs great.